ArmaanSethi/afro-index/README.md

 Since then, Frank has grown a magnificent afro, amassed over 1.5 million followers, and become a symbol of long-suffering United fandom.
 Even players like Diogo Dalot are aware of his challenge and want to help him get that haircut!

-The Afro Index tracks every football team that has achieved what United hasn't — **5+ consecutive wins** since Frank's vow.
+This website tracks every football team that has achieved what United hasn't — **5+ consecutive wins** since Frank's vow.
 It's a leaderboard of humiliation, updated automatically whenever you visit.

 > When United finally gets 5 in a row, Frank will donate his hair to the [Little Princess Trust](https://www.littleprincesses.org.uk/) 💇‍♂️❤️